-MultiProcessor systems that max online engines value be set equal to the number of CPUs in the system.
+The sp\configure max online engines setting, determines how many CPU resources should be dedicated exclusively to Sybase SQL Server.
+It is recommended on dedicated Sybase SQL Server MultiProcessor systems that max online engines value be set equal to the number of CPUs in the system.
 This option greatly increases performance, but since it can degrade performance of non-Sybase SQL Server applications running on the same machine, it needs to be used only on dedicated Sybase SQL Server MultiProcessor systems.
+Experimentation will be necessary to obtain the best performance for your non-dedicated database server environment.
 If you set the value for max online engines higher than the number of CPUs installed in your server, you will still be able to run Sybase SQL Server but your overall system performance will be severely impacted.